douglasjmoore/markdown_test/README.md

 compatible with the available SystemC 3.0.0 implementation.

-2. The C++ 2020 standard was selected, as it is the most recent standard combatible with the SystemC and UVM/SystemC reference implementations.
+2. The C++ 2020 standard was selected, as it is the most recent standard compatible with the SystemC and UVM/SystemC reference implementations.
 The C++ 2023 standard deprecates, or alters, several language features used by the reference implementations.
-As the project goals do not include active maintenance of the reference implementaitons, the most-recent, compatible standard was used.
+As the project goals do not include active maintenance of the reference implementations, the most-recent, compatible standard was used.

 3. Several compilation issues were found in the Windows reference implementations of SystemC and UVM/SystemC.
-For example, some MSVC library incompatabilities were found.
+For example, some MSVC library incompatibilities were found.
 The issues identified during the development of this project were resolved as part of the install process.

 4. This project's use of the C++ 2020 standard is incompatible with most of the default SystemC library packages installed under the contemporary Linux distributions.
-Local builds and static linking are used to avoid problems which would otherwise occurr from dynamic linking with nominal SystemC library installations.
+Local builds and static linking are used to avoid problems which would otherwise occur from dynamic linking with nominal SystemC library installations.